stromatolith/peabox/tutorial/content_of_tutorial.md

 or any combination, so the filters diminish or block (subtraction) part of the signal's frequency band.
 Frequency modulation begins if you drop the restriction on addition and subtraction and allow any other form of signal interaction like multiplication, division, and function nesting.
-The simplest form of a signal multiplited with a waveform is you standing in front of your hifi system and turning the volume up and down regularly.
+The simplest form of a signal multiplied with a waveform is you standing in front of your hifi system and turning the volume up and down regularly.
 The simplest form of nesting (a sine of a sine) is these North American police sirenes.)